-What would you say if you knew someone was going to pour over your words?
+What would you say if you knew someone was going to pore over your words?
 If you knew someone was going to sift through your words, looking for bits and pieces to frame and treasure, what would you say?

 It would have to be completely spontaneous.
 Anything rehearsed would be clunky and trite.